Alternative ways to designate your gift

 The Legal Education Access Fund supports students interested in pursuing a career in law.
 LEAF funding is available to current students with financial need for LSAT registration fees and prep courses, as well as law school application fees.

 Declared a wildlife refuge by the state of Oregon in 1913, Reed Canyon is a 28-acre headwater forest left largely untouched and untamed until restoration efforts began in earnest in 1999.
 Restoration goals include improving diversity of wildlife, managing invasive plant species, restoring native plant communities, and increasing potential habitat for salmon and other resident fish.

-For more information about making a gift to a specific fund, please contact the Annual Fund office at 877/865-1469 or email@example.com.
+For more information about making a gift to a specific fund, please contact the Advancement office at 877-865-1469 or email@example.com.